Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: INTRODUCTION

-\citet[see also \citealp{McCaffrey2001generalizations}]{Bell2002bias} proposed a method that improves the small-sample properties of CRVEs.
-Their method, called bias-reduced linearization (BRL), entails adjusting the CRVE so that it is exactly unbiased under a working model specified by the analyst, while also remaining asymptotically consistent under arbitrary true variance structures.
-Simulations reported by \citet{Bell2002bias} demonstrate that the BRL correction serves to reduce the bias of the CRVE even when the working model is misspecified.
-The same authors also proposed and studied small-sample corrections to single-parameter hypothesis tests using the BRL variance estimator, based on Satterthwaite \citep{Bell2002bias} or saddlepoint approximations \citep{McCaffrey2006improved}. \citet{Angrist2009effects} applied the BRL correction in an analysis of a longitudinal cluster-randomized trial with 35 clusters, observing that the bias correction makes a difference for inferences.
+Bell and McCaffrey (2002) proposed a method that improves the small-sample properties of CRVEs (see also McCaffrey, Bell, and Botts 2001).
+The method, called bias-reduced linearization (BRL), entails adjusting the CRVE so that it is exactly unbiased under a working model specified by the analyst, while also remaining asymptotically consistent under arbitrary true variance structures.
+Simulations reported by Bell and McCaffrey (2002) demonstrate that the BRL correction serves to reduce the bias of the CRVE even when the working model is misspecified.
+The same authors also proposed small-sample corrections to single-parameter hypothesis tests using the BRL variance estimator, based on Satterthwaite (Bell and McCaffrey 2002) or saddlepoint approximations (McCaffrey and Bell 2006).
+In an analysis of a longitudinal cluster-randomized trial with 35 clusters, Angrist and Lavy (2009) observed that the BRL correction makes a difference for inferences.

-Despite a growing body of simulation evidence that BRL performs well \citep[e.g.,][]{Imbens2015robust}, several problems with the method hinder its wider application.
-First, \citet{Angrist2009mostly} noted that the BRL correction breaks down (i.e., cannot be calculated) in some highly parameterized models, such as state-by-year panels that include fixed effects for states and for years.
-Second, in models with fixed effects, the magnitude of the BRL adjustment depends on whether it is computed based on the full design matrix used in OLS estimation (i.e., including fixed effect dummies) or after absorbing the fixed effects. \citet{Cameron2015practitioners} noted that other methods of small-sample correction suffer from the same subtle problem of depending on arbitrary computational details.
-Third, extant methods for hypothesis testing based on BRL are limited to single-parameter constraints \citep{Bell2002bias, McCaffrey2006improved} and small-sample methods for multiple-parameter hypothesis tests remain lacking.
-Multiple-parameter tests are used in a range of applications, including in panel data settings (e.g., Hausman tests for consistency of random effects estimators), seemingly unrelated regression models, and analysis of field experiments with multiple treatment groups.
+Despite a growing body of evidence that BRL performs well (e.g., Imbens and Kolesar 2016), several problems with the method hinder its wider application.
+First, Angrist and Pischke (2009) noted that the BRL correction is undefined in some commonly used models, such as state-by-year panels that include fixed effects for states and for years (see also Young 2016).
+Second, in models with fixed effects, the magnitude of the BRL adjustment depends on whether it is computed based on the full design matrix (i.e., the LSDV estimator) or after absorbing the fixed effects.
+Third, extant methods for hypothesis testing based on BRL are limited to single-parameter constraints (Bell and McCaffrey 2002; McCaffrey and Bell 2006) and small-sample methods for multiple-parameter hypothesis tests remain lacking.